 - to develop an appreciation for the natural world that will encourage them to learn about and protect the environment

-and teach you how to provide opportunities for your students to take responsible actions and explore the environmental impact of what they do.
+The courses should also teach you how to provide opportunities for your students to take responsible actions and explore the environmental impact of what they do.

 - Rock Climbing